xcube-dev/xcube/xcube/webapi/viewer/data/docs/color-bars.en.md

 * or a valid [HTML color name](https://www.w3schools.com/colors/colors_names.asp) such as `Orange`, `BlanchedAlmond` or `MediumSeaGreen`.

-The color value may be suffixed by a opaqueness (alpha) value in the range 0 to 1, for example `110,220,230,0.5` or `#FFA500,0.8` or `Blue,0`.
+The color value may be suffixed by an opaqueness (alpha) value in the range 0 to 1, for example `110,220,230,0.5` or `#FFA500,0.8` or `Blue,0`.
 Hexadecimal values can also be written including an alpha value, such as `#FFA500CD`.